Fuyu County, Heilongjiang: History

 The area of present-day Fuyu County was once inhabited by the Sushen.

 The area also once belonged to the kingdom of Buyeo, and later Dumakru.

 The area would later be inhabited by the Heishui Mohe.

 The Liao dynasty then conquered the area, and placed it under Dongjing Circuit, which was then administered by Changchun Prefecture.

 Under the Jin dynasty, the area was administered as Puyu Road.

 Following the Jin dynasty, the area was ruled by the Yuan dynasty.

 Under the Ming dynasty, which followed the Yuan, the area was administered as part of the Nurgan Regional Military Commission.

 During the Qing dynasty, the area was administered as part of Qiqihar.
 In 1685, Qing settlers established a settlement in contemporary Fuyu, known as Dalaiketun (大来克屯 (Dàláikètún)).
 Towards the end of the Qing dynasty, the region was put under the administration of Longjiang Fu and Yikeming'an Banner.

 On March 19, 1929, the Republic of China reorganized the area as Fuyu Administrative Bureau, an Administrative Bureau.

 On October 1, 1933, the puppet state of Manchukuo established Fuyu County.
 Since then, the county has changed provinces numerous times, and has changed prefecture a number of times, until December 15, 1984, when it was placed under Qiqihar, which has remained since.

 Administrative divisions

 Fuyu County is divided into six towns, three townships, and one ethnic township.

 The county's six towns are Fuyu, Fulu, Fuhai, Erdaowan, Long'anqiao, and Taha.

 The county's three townships are Fanrong Township, Shaowen Township, and Zhonghou Township.

 The county's sole ethnic township is Youyi Daur, Manchu, and Kirghiz Ethnic Township.

+Geography

+Fuyu County is located on the left bank of the middle reaches of the Nen River, to the north of Qiqihar's urban core, and the adjacent prefecture-level city of Daqing.
+Qiqihar's downtown is located 65 km to the southwest.
+Fuyu County is bordered by Yi'an County to the east, Gannan County to the west across Nen River, and the county-level city of Nehe to the north.

+Topography

+Fuyu County's elevation is higher in the northeast, and lower in the southwest, and the county has an average elevation of 185 m above sea level.

+Fauna

+Wild animals common in Fuyu County include wolves, foxes, rabbits, red-crowned cranes, storks, and the scaly-sided merganser.
+Common sea creatures in Fuyu County include Asian carp, goldfish, and catfish.